Tax Residency · Personal Tax · Q1 2025

 • No inheritance, estate, gift, or wealth tax, making Cyprus highly attractive for wealth preservation and succession planning.

-IP Box synergy for entrepreneurs: Under the IP Box regime, qualifying IP profits benefit from an 80% exemption (effective corporate rate of 3%).
-When distributed as dividends to a non-dom shareholder, they are received completely tax-free.
-The combined effective rate on IP income, from corporate level through to individual distribution, can be as low as 3%.
+IP Box synergy for entrepreneurs: Under the Cyprus IP Box Regime, qualifying IP profits benefit from an 80% deduction (effective corporate rate of 3%).
+When distributed as dividends to a non-dom shareholder, those dividends are received tax-free.
+The combined effective rate on IP income, from company to shareholder, can be as low as 3%.

 Comparison